 Bay Area Center for Waldorf Teacher Training – An Overview

-Our program provides an in-depth study of Anthroposophy – the philosophical foundation of Waldorf education, intensive experience with the arts as a path of self-development, and in depth understanding and practice of the integrated art and science of Waldorf pedagogy.
+Our program provides an in-depth study of Anthroposophy (the philosophical foundation of Waldorf education), intensive experience with the arts as a path of self-development, and in-depth understanding and practice of the integrated art and science of Waldorf pedagogy.

-Classes engage students in many different learning modalities – lectures, study of texts, artistic activity, discussion, collaboration and project presentations, conversations with teachers and mentors, and active involvement in Waldorf classrooms.
+Classes engage students through many different learning modalities – lectures, study of texts, artistic activity, discussion, collaboration and project presentations, conversations with teachers and mentors, and active involvement in Waldorf classrooms.
 Each of these contribute to a lively and sociable learning culture.

-As adult learners we have the opportunity to develop empathy for the challenges children face everyday.
+As adult learners, we have the opportunity to develop empathy for the challenges children face everyday.